 Now it was my turn.
 Conscious to use my right hand, I reached into the pot and grabbed a slice of fish.
 Oh, that’s hot! . . .
-I dropped the fish onto the plywood and pushed the pot to Ze.
+I dropped the fish onto the plywood and pushed the pot over to Ze.
 Once they had their fish, they waited for me to take some farinha.
 Damn their politeness!

 “Go ahead,” Mamede said, “the farinha makes you strong.”

 Funny, but I was thinking it would have a very different effect.

-A word about farinha — which is a course “flour” made from the cassava root (also called manioc or mandioca).
+A word about farinha — which is a coarse “flour” made from the cassava root (also called manioc or mandioca).
 Farinha is a staple of the Brazilian diet used in many different dishes.
 The farinha I was familiar with, had eaten several times before, was the type sold in every supermarket in Brazil.
 It is highly processed and looks like unbleached flour, though more granular in texture.
 The most popular dish made with farinha is called farofa (recipe).
 Farofa is easy to make, looks like fried sawdust when it’s done, and is perfect for soaking up the juices of whatever main dish it accompanies.
 Usually that dish is feijoada, a succulent black bean stew that simmers for hours.
 Knock back a stiff caipirinha beforehand and you will be in heaven, my friend — heaven!
 If the store-bought farinha could pass for Pão Bimbo (Wonder Bread), the farinha on Mamede’s jangada, produced by a local family, could have been used to make a Black Forest Vollkornbrot, with additional chaff thrown in to scour the gut.
 Though it came from the same root, it was not the same farinha.
-One more thing about cassava root: if not processed correctly with sufficient water to leach out the cyanide — it can poison you.
+One more thing about cassava root: if not processed correctly with sufficient water to leach out the cyanide — it will poison you.